PDM4AR/exercises/docs/02-graphsearch.md

 The first set of local tests are graph search problems designed to check whether your code handles basic edge cases correctly.
 Later tests take the form of grid search problems.
 A grid can be interpreted as a graph, where each square is a node connected to its adjacent squares with those directly above, below, left, or right as neighbors.

 This means a grid search problem can be transformed into a standard graph search problem using an adjacency list.
 This transformation has already been done for you; the grid is simply used to provide a more intuitive visual representation of how the algorithms operate.

+Note: In the transformation from grid to adjacency mentioned above, squares become nodes numbered according to their position on the grid, starting at 1 in the top-left corner.
+Numbering proceeds left to right across each row, and then continues row by row from top to bottom, up to n*n (where n is the grid size).

 Below is an example of a grid: the start node is shown in orange, the goal in blue, and the black squares represent obstacles.
 Movement is restricted to one step at a time, either vertically or horizontally.